Floorp-Projects/Floorp/testing/geckodriver/doc/Building.md

 Because all Rust code in central shares the same cargo workspace, the binary will be put in the `$(topsrcdir)/target` directory.

+You can run your freshly built geckodriver this way:

+	% ./mach geckodriver -- --other --flags

+And run its unit tests like this:

+	% ./mach test testing/geckodriver

+Or by invoking cargo in its subdirectory:

+	% cd testing/geckodriver
+	% cargo test

 [Rust]: https://www.rust-lang.org/
 [webdriver crate]: https://crates.io/crates/webdriver
 [commands]: https://docs.rs/webdriver/newest/webdriver/command/